Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 \subsection{The High Dimensional Expansion Perspective}

 A recent breakthrough in the area of high dimensional expansion has allowed for the construction of the first asymptotically good quantum low density parity check (qLDPC) codes \autocite{PKGoodCodes,QTanner, DHLV}.
-Each construction is essentially built from a product of symmetric sheaves---Cayley graphs with a local code at each vertex---followed by a quotient of the symmetry, i.e. the balanced product \autocite{BalancedProduct}.
+Each construction is essentially built from a product of symmetric sheaves---graphs with a group action (e.g. Cayley graphs or abelian lifts) paired with a local code at each vertex---followed by a quotient of the symmetry, i.e. the balanced product \autocite{BalancedProduct} (which generalizes the lifted product \autocite{LiftedProductIntro}).
 The current techniques used to prove good distance require the local codes and their duals to be chosen to be product expanding \autocite{Two-sidedRobustlyTestableCodes, ProductExpansion, MaximallyExtendableProductCodes}, which ensures that the local sheaf at each vertex of the global product sheaf (and its dual) is a good coboundary expander.
 Subsequently, the global expansion of the underlying graph is used in a local-to-global argument \autocite{LocalToGlobal1D,LocalToGlobal3D,ImprovedLocalToGlobal} to lift the local coboundary expansion at each vertex to global cosystolic expansion (and likewise for the dual).
 The result is qLDPC codes with constant rate and linear distance built on square expanding complexes.

 However, the revolution brought by high dimensional expansion appears to be incomplete.
 The current paradigm relies on symmetric products in order to achieve the `high' dimension, and the optimal constructions are so far limited to dimension $D=2$.
 This is because non-abelian symmetries with small generating sets are required for optimal parameters, but it is not known how to adapt the product and quotient operation to more than two such groups.
-The paradigm \emph{has} been successfully applied using abelian groups to get higher-dimensional constructions of quantum locally testable codes \autocite{QLTCNearlyGood}, but the large number of generators of the abelian groups leads to suboptimal parameters.
+The paradigm \emph{has} been successfully applied using abelian groups to get higher-dimensional constructions of quantum locally testable codes \autocite{QLTCNearlyGood}, but the distance and soundness parameters are degraded by polylog factors because of the reliance on these abelian products.

 The current paradigm suffers from other drawbacks.
 The requirement of product expansion for the local codes and their duals is stringent, and the current techniques require brute-force searches through local codes of large (but constant) size.
 The codes therefore lack anything like algebraic structure that might be leveraged in applications.
 They also cannot be self-dual, since it is known that such codes are not product expanding \autocite{Two-sidedRobustlyTestableCodes}.
 The product inherent in current constructions also poses a barrier to self-duality, as it appears difficult to achieve positive dimension of the component classical codes when the local codes have rate at most $1/2$.